Philippine Revolutionary Army

 Marching Filipino soldiers during the inauguration of the First Philippine Republic in Malolos on January 23, 1899.

-The Philippine Revolutionary Army (Spanish: Ejército Revolucionario Filipino; Hukbong Tagapagbangong Puri), later renamed Philippine Republican Army, was the army of the First Philippine Republic from its formation in March 1897 to its dissolution in November of 1899 in favor of guerrilla operations in the Philippine–American War.
+The Philippine Revolutionary Army (Ejército Revolucionario Filipino; Hukbong Tagapagbangong Puri), later renamed Philippine Republican Army, (Spanish: Ejército Republicano Filipino; Tagalog: Hukbong Republikanong Pilipino) was the army of the First Philippine Republic from its formation in March 1897 to its dissolution in November of 1899 in favor of guerrilla operations in the Philippine–American War.

 History

 Regular soldiers of the Philippine Revolutionary Army stand at attention for an inspection.

 The revolutionary army used the 1896 edition of the Spanish regular army's Ordenanza del Ejército to organize its forces and establish its character as a modern army.
 Rules and regulations were laid down for the reorganization of the army, along with the regulation of ranks and the adoption of new fighting methods, new rank insignias, and a new standard uniform known as the rayadillo.
 Filipino artist Juan Luna is credited with this design.
 Juan Luna also designed the collar insignia for the uniforms, distinguishing between the services: infantry, cavalry, artillery, sappers, and medics.
 His brother, General Antonio Luna commissioned him with the task and personally paid for the new uniforms.
 At least one researcher has postulated that Juan Luna may have patterned the tunic after the English Norfolk jacket, since the Filipino version is not a copy of any Spanish-pattern uniform.
 Infantry officers wore blue pants with two white stripes down the side, while Cavalry officers wore red trousers with two black stripes.
 Soldiers and junior officers wore straw hats while senior officers often wore peaked caps.

 Orders and circulars were issued covering matters such as building trenches and fortifications, equipping every male aged 15 to 50 with bows and arrows (as well as bolo knives, though officers wielded European swords), enticing Filipino soldiers in the Spanish army to defect, collecting empty cartridges for refilling, prohibiting unplanned sorties, inventories of captured arms and ammunition, fundraising, purchasing of arms and supplies abroad, unification of military commands, and exhorting the rich to give aid to the soldiers.

 Aguinaldo, a month after he declared Philippine independence, created a pay scale for officers in the army: Following the board, a brigadier general would receive 600 pesos annually, and a sergeant 72 pesos.

 When the Philippine–American War erupted on February 4, 1899, the Filipino army suffered heavy losses on every sector.
 Even Antonio Luna urged Apolinario Mabini, Aguinaldo's chief adviser, to convince the President that guerrilla warfare must be announced as early as April 1899.
 Aguinaldo adopted guerrilla tactics on November 13, 1899, dissolving what remained of the regular army and after many of his crack units were decimated in set-piece battles.